-First, remove the ham from its packaging and lay the ham with its flat-side down in a large roasting pan.
-Take 1 navel orange, squeeze the juice and pour over the entire ham.
-Then slice the second orange into several wedges and place them around the ham, as shown in the photo.
+Then take 1 navel orange, squeeze the juice and pour the juice over the entire ham.
+Slice the second orange into several wedges and place them around the ham, as shown in the photo.

 Next, begin to glaze the ham with this already-made brown sugar and spice ham glaze, and glaze the ham like you are frosting a cake, using the back of a large spoon or a small basting brush.
 Now your uncured ham is ready for the oven.

-2 easy steps and only 5 minutes to prep a spiral ham before baking is a time-saver!
+With 2 easy steps and only 5 minutes to prep a spiral ham before baking is truly a time-saver!
 Then bake the ham on low heat for only 15 minutes per pound.

 With these 2 easy steps, you will notice a world of a difference in flavor and moisture.
 The truth is I don’t care for ham, because I always found conventional cured hams to be too salty, and afterwards I find myself drinking water all night long.

 This baked ham turned out better than we had expected!
 Everyone said it was the BEST tasting spiral glazed ham they have ever had!
 The flavors were wonderful and turned out to be SO AMAZING!